Huascar Ynoa

-Huascar Jose Ynoa Ventura (born May 28, 1998) is a Dominican professional baseball pitcher for the Atlanta Braves of Major League Baseball (MLB).
+Huascar Jose Ynoa Ventura (born May 28, 1998) is a Dominican professional baseball pitcher for the Conspiradores de Querétaro of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Atlanta Braves.
 He made his MLB debut in 2019.

 Career

 Minnesota Twins

-Ynoa signed with the Minnesota Twins as an international free agent in July 2014.
-During his time in the Twins organization, he played for the DSL Twins in 2015, the GCL Twins in 2016, and the Elizabethton Twins in 2017.
+Ynoa signed with the Minnesota Twins as an international free agent on July 2, 2014.
+During his time in the Twins organization, he played for the Dominican Summer League Twins in 2015, the rookie–level Gulf Coast League Twins in 2016, and the rookie–level Elizabethton Twins in 2017.

 Atlanta Braves

 On July 24, 2017, the Twins traded Ynoa to the Atlanta Braves in exchange for Jaime García and Anthony Recker.
 He was assigned to the Danville Braves for the rest of the 2017 season.
 He split the 2018 season between the Rome Braves and the Florida Fire Frogs.
-The Braves added him to their 40-man roster after the 2018 season.
+The Braves added him to their 40-man roster after the 2018 season, in order to protect him from the Rule 5 draft.

-Ynoa opened the 2019 season playing for the Fire Frogs, and was promoted to the Mississippi Braves and the Gwinnett Stripers.
+Ynoa opened the 2019 season playing for the Fire Frogs and was promoted to the Mississippi Braves and the Gwinnett Stripers.
 The Braves promoted him to the major leagues on June 15, 2019.
 Ynoa made his major league debut the next day, against the Philadelphia Phillies.
 In the minor leagues in 2019 he was 4–8 and had a 5.09 earned run average (ERA) with 110 strikeouts in 97 1/3 innings.
 He pitched three innings in the majors in 2019.

 In 2020, Ynoa was 0–0 with a 5.82 ERA, in 21 2/3 innings, in nine games, including five starts.